 Real estate investing can help you to diversify among asset classes.
-It is an asset that generally appreciates over time.
+Real estate is an asset that generally appreciates over time.
 It can therefore be a great hedge against inflation, and may provide long term growth.
 Negotiating a bargain purchase price will help in this regard.

-Real estate is also a significant part of the economy.
+Real estate investing is also a significant part of the economy.
 As such, any diversified portfolio should include an allocation to this asset class.
 This in turn can help you to reduce the risk and volatility of your overall investment portfolio.
-Not to mention that it can also provide steady income in addition to capital appreciation.
+Not to mention that real estate investing can also provide steady income in addition to capital appreciation.

-Real estate ownership can also have significant tax benefits.
-Some forms of ownership more so than others.
-Given the steady income potential of real estate investments, the wise use of leverage can amplify investment returns.
+Real estate investing can also have significant tax benefits.
+Some types of investments more so than others.
+Given the steady income potential of real estate investing, the wise use of leverage can amplify investment returns.
 However, always remember that too much leverage is dangerous.

-You may think that you cannot possibly invest in real estate.
+You may think that you cannot possibly get into real estate investing.
 That it’s only for the more experienced and higher net worth investors.
 But that is not the case.

 Real Estate Investing Through Your Personal Residence

 You may already be invested in real estate in a big way and don’t even realize it.
 Take your personal residence, for example.
 If you own your home, then you are already invested in real estate.
 It may not be throwing off rental income, but you have exposure to your local real estate market.
 You can potentially benefit from long term price appreciation.
 Yes, you do have to make monthly payments if you have a mortgage.
 Property taxes, insurance, and repairs and maintenance are also part of the deal.

 But every time you make a mortgage payment, you are also increasing your equity in the property via loan principal reduction.
 Combine this with any price appreciation, and you can eventually build up some significant equity in the property.